 - The teacher needs to be able to view the screen, read the instructions, and enter their observations of the student or the student's responses. - Directions and scripted statements guide the test administrator through the administration process. - The TIP includes all assessment materials that the test administrator will need and must gather ahead of time.
-The TIP should be reviewed several hours or even a day or so before testing to enable the test administrator to be ready for test administration. - The testlet includes an engagement activity and items. - Teacher-administered testlets at the lowest linkage level include a No response item option. - Science testlets at the Initial linkage level usually have picture-response cards that must be printed ahead of time and used during testing.
+The TIP should be reviewed several hours or even a day or so before testing to enable the test administrator to be ready for test administration. - The testlet includes an engagement activity and items. - Teacher-administered testlets at the lowest linkage level include a No response item option. - Science testlets at the Initial linkage level usually have objects that must be gathered or picture-response cards that must be printed ahead of time and used during testing.
 Best practice is to print these pictures in color.
-Sometimes the science testlets at the Initial linkage level list objects to gather ahead of time to use during testing.